ashfurrow/blog/source/blog/2017-02-24-comparative-asynchronous-programming.html.markdown

 fibGenerator() // returns 5
 ```

-This is a hypothetical generator function in Swift.
-It’s marked as a generator with an asterisk, like in JavaScript, and it’s an infinite generator.
-You can call the function over and over forever and it would always return a new value.
+This `fibGenerator` function has been marked as a _generator_ using the `*`, a syntax borrowed from JavaScript.
+It looks like an infinite loop, but it actually returns a value using the `yield` keyword and then pauses execution until it gets called again.
+Every time you call the function, it resumes execution, loops, and yields a new value.
+How cool is that?

-This isn’t code you might actually use – JavaScript developers don’t often use generators directly, but rather use them to but higher level abstractions like Async/Await.
+This isn’t code you might actually use – JavaScript developers don’t often use generators directly, but rather use them to but higher level abstractions like async/await.

 ## Wrap Up

-TODO: Summarize
+We've covered a lot of ground today.
+We talked about what asynchronous programming is and why there's no single "best" solution.
+Then we discussed the asynchronous approaches built into Swift, the approaches we can build ourselves in Swift, and finally the approaches we can't yet build in Swift.

-Hopefully you made this face a few times while reading.
+Hopefully you made the 🤔 face a few times while reading.
 It’s always a good idea to learn new things, even if they’re not directly applicable to your job, just to know they’re out there.
 If you see something cool you’d like in Swift, head over to Swift Evolution and talk to the compiler engineers.
 Together, we can help shape the future of Swift.

 Especially as Swift gains popularity outside of just building apps, I'm incredibly excited to see how it continues to evolve, and to see how new asynchronous become possible in my favourite language.